A Way Abroad Logo

 write for us!

-At 54 years old I started living and travelling in my camper van ‘Lucy.'
-So, why did I choose to live in a camper van
+At 54 years old I started living and traveling in my camper van ‘Lucy.'
+Most people ask me why in the world would I move into a van.

 camper van at purple and yellow sunset parked between palm trees